Austin Habitat for Humanity logo

 Pros

-• Builds new affordable homes starting at $152,000 with below-market financing and no upfront costs for qualified buyers
+• Builds new affordable homes starting at $152,000 with below-market financing and no listed upfront costs for qualified buyers

 • Provides free homebuyer education and housing counseling services to prepare families for sustainable homeownership